Xefir/Xefir/README.md

 ### Hi there 👋

+I'm **Michel Roux**, a 🇫🇷 french 🧰 handyman as comfortable with code as on a terminal.
+I juggle three hats :
+- Web Developer
+- DevOps
+- System Administrator

+You'll not find much here because I host pretty much everything I make or publish.

+Please forward to my ⚡ **[Gitea](https://git.crystalyx.net/Xefir)** ⚡ to see all my projects !

 <!--
 **Xefir/Xefir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.